 Cybersecurity and Digital Forensics B.S.

 The B.S. in Cybersecurity and Digital Forensics combines the disciplines of technology, business, organizational behavior, and law.
-Students learn techniques used to detect, respond to, and prevent network intrusions.
-They also master broader concepts such as the responsible use of resources, the appropriate management of risks, and the alignment of information technology with the organization.
+You learn the techniques used to detect, respond to, and prevent network intrusions, and also master broader concepts such as the responsible use of resources, the appropriate management of risks, and the alignment of information technology with the organization.

 Graduates go on to work for law enforcement agencies, companies, and other private sector organizations as skilled professionals with both business acumen and technology skills for recognizing and mitigating vulnerabilities.